How to Start an S Corp in Minnesota

 Minnesota Tax ID Number & Sales Tax Registration

-After you form your business, you will likely need to obtain a Tax ID Number from the Minnesota Department of Revenue.
-While you are filing out the proper paperwork to obtain your Tax ID Number, you will be prompted to also register for state sales tax.
-Your Minnesota Tax ID Number will then serve as your sales tax permit.
+After you form your business, you’ll likely need to obtain a tax ID number from the Minnesota Department of Revenue.
+As you fill out the form to obtain your tax ID number, you’ll encounter a prompt to also register for state sales tax.
+Your Minnesota tax ID number will then serve as your sales tax permit.

 Minnesota Sales and Use Tax